338.2 Third-Party Resources

 The HIPP program pays MA recipients’ premiums for group health insurance offered by their employers when cost effective.

 The CAO will refer recipients with access to employer group health insurance to the HIPP program if they are not excluded from HIPP referral.
-(See Section 338.223, Referral Process.)
+(See Section 338.223, HIPP Referral Process.)

 338.221 Recipients Excluded from HIPP Referral